As most that work with us know, we are committed to education within the Assistive…

 Home lifts allow everyone to find accessibility in their homes.
 Every situation is unique, and while some individuals live in a single floor home, others have their home split into two floors.
 When mobility concerns begin to affect you or your family, it is time to plan.

 Having limited mobility can be challenging mentally and physically.
 Not only do you want to remain independent, you want to be safe while being independent.
 Oftentimes, people install an in-home lift.
 This allows those with limited mobility to have full access to the home.
-By ensuring the space is accessible, it feels like home.
+By ensuring the home is accessible,

 Accessibility is often taken for granted and it’s not realized until our mobility becomes limited.
 Here at Assist, we want to help you ensure you are getting exactly what you need for your situation.
 We know that now the situation is identical and through getting to know you, we can bring the best solutions to the forefront.